International Backpacking Guide: Planning & Preparation

 Choosing Your Destination

-Picking where to go is the fun part!
-Think about the type of adventure you’re after—are you craving tropical beaches, ancient ruins, or bustling cities?
-Budget plays a big role too.
+Picking where to go is one of the best parts of planning.
+Think about the kind of adventure you’re looking for.
+Are you dreaming of tropical beaches, ancient ruins, or vibrant cities full of life?
+Your budget will help guide your choices too.

 Budgeting for Your Trip